MRU-MACO-1501-202204-002/laborials/laborial-09-booleans.md

 3. Let us define a **cardinal number** as a number we use for counting in English (1, 2, 3, 4...).
 Design and test a function `is_cardinal(x)` that takes in a number x - **but you don't know whether x will be a `float` or an `int`**.
 It returns True if x is a cardinal number.

+   _Note: You might have to do a bit of research for this one: how can you tell whether an argument is an integer?_

     ```python
     is_cardinal(3)   # should return True, since 3 is an cardinal number
     is_cardinal(0)   # should return False, since 0 is not an cardinal number